The Greater Southern Waterfront

 In URA lingo, this means the land use and plot ratio are yet to be finalized.
 But, given its prime location next to the upcoming Keppel MRT station along the Circle Line, it will likely be an integrated development.

-CBD Incentive Scheme
+CBD Incentive Scheme - A Property Revitalisation Initiative

 The plan is to rejuvenate the city centre and will apply to areas around Anson Road, Cecil Street, Shenton Way, Robinson Road and Tanjong Pagar.
-According to then National Development Minister Lawrence Wong, this is to introduce a broader mix of uses so that the CBD is "not only a place to work, but also a vibrant place to live and play".
+According to then National Development Minister Lawrence Wong, this is to introduce a broader mix of uses so that the CBD is "not only a place to work but also a vibrant place to live and play".

 To entice owners to redevelop their buildings, the scheme will offer an increase in gross plot ratio of 20% or 30% depending on the type of conversion.
 New developments taking advantage of the scheme include the Realty Centre opposite One Bernam, Fuji-Xerox Towers at Anson Road, and AXA Tower at Shenton Way.